tugmaks/DoctrineDataFixturesExtension/README.md

 when **lifetime** is set to "scenario", data fixtures are reloaded between scenarios (i.e., increased test isolation at the expense of increased run time).

-When **autoload** is true, the extension will load the data fixtures for registered bundles.
-Please note that only fixtures stored in the folder `/DataFixtures/ORM` of the bundles are loaded.
-If you want to load fixtures tagged with `doctrine.fixture.orm`, you must enable the bundle `BehatExtension\DoctrineDataFixturesExtension\Bundle\BehatDoctrineDataFixturesExtensionBundle` in your test `AppKernel` class.

-When **fixtures** is set, the DoctrineDataFixtures extension will load the specified fixture classes.
+When **fixtures** is set, the extension will load the specified fixture classes.
+This must contain a list of fully qualified class names.
+Classes MUST not have any constructor arguments (or at least optional).
+If the interface `Symfony\Component\DependencyInjection\ContainerAwareInterface` is implemented, the container is set to the fixture loader.

-When **directories** is set, the DoctrineDataFixtures extension will load the data fixtures globed from the respective directories.
+When **directories** is set, the extension will load the data fixtures globed from the respective directories.
+Classes MUST not have any constructor arguments (or at least optional).
+If the interface `Symfony\Component\DependencyInjection\ContainerAwareInterface` is implemented, the container is set to the fixture loader.

+This extension will also load every fixtures declared as services and tagged with `doctrine.fixture.orm`.

 ```yaml
 # behat.yml